tswie/CS1555-Project/Readme.txt

 ALTERNATIVELY
 Instead of logging in as admin, you can create your own profiles and have them interact.
 Simply choose Create New User from the main menu and you can set up interactions between them.

+Concurrency proof
+   We weren't quite sure how to do this, but if you go through, you can see that all of our transactions properly only commit at the end, and that we only read committed data during each transaction, and the relevant select statements have "for update" in order to ensure they can lock the data.

+SQL Injection
+    All of our inputs use the prepareStatement module to sanitize input